International Paper

 135. Commitment to respect legal and customary land tenure rights?

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 As the policy requirements do not fully meet the SPOTT indicator criteria partial points have been awarded on the basis of the company's partial FSC FM or CoC certification.
-The company also makes this commitment in its own reporting but it does not clearly cover all operations.
+The company also respect legal and customary land tenure rights, however, it does not clearly cover all operations.

 -